 The X-47B UCAS-D is currently one of the most modern and technologically advanced combat drones in the world of military drone technology.
 It was subjected to various tests before being put into operation in 2019.
 The X-47B is a drone with an autonomous control function without a repatriate, powered by a jet engine that provides it with top performance.

 The first successful test flight took place in February 2011 at Edwards Air Force Base in California, USA.
-The X-47B technology development program initially cost $636 million, but due to additional demonstrations, the program’s budget increased to approximately $813 million.
+The X-47B technology development program initially cost $636 million, but the program’s budget increased to approximately $813 million due to additional demonstrations.

 The X-47B is a demonstration model of the drone that the US military plans to upgrade to the factory model X-47C, which will go into series production.
 The Americans continue the tradition of dominating the development and production of high-tech drones whose primary purpose is the military.
 The best example of this is the X-47B.